 REC Group is Europe’s largest manufacturer of solar panels, and has offices in Europe, the United States, Asia, and Australia.
 The company was founded in Norway in 1996 and manufactures its solar panels in Singapore.
-REC solar panels are an increasingly popular option in quotes to shoppers comparing solar offers on the EnergySage Solar Marketplace.
+With their Alpha and Alpha-black series of solar panels, REC has introduced a high-powered solar panel that competes with other excellent brands in the market.
+As a result, REC solar panels are an increasingly popular option in quotes to shoppers comparing solar offers on the EnergySage Marketplace.Continue reading

 One of the things you may have questions about as you shop around for a solar system is where the solar panels are manufactured.
 This article will help you determine whether a panel’s country of manufacture should be a key consideration for you.

 Note: If you are looking for information on the 30% tariff levied on solar panels by the Trump Administration, read our complete analysis here.

 Does it matter where solar panel companies are based and where they make the panels?

 When it comes to quality, the mention of any country’s name will evoke an association; each nation has its own brand image, which may or may not be justified.
 You as a smart solar shopper, however, will want to look at the facts in order to make a more well-informed decision.
 Our recommendation is to judge each panel by its own merits.

 What if the country of manufacture is important to me?

 This doesn’t mean that country of origin is never important, of course: everyone has their own preferences.
 For example, many Americans would prefer solar panels made in the USA to ones that are imported, whether for patriotic reasons or because they trust the ‘American-made’ brand for quality.